So I reached Singapore. Yes. This is my Christmas in Singapore celebration 2010. Well, sort of.

 Time to go out from the shopping mall and head out to the open road.
 The famous Orchard Road.
 Greeted by the banner once on the way outside.
 For someone like me, who doesn’t fancy crowds and the pushing and moving around people, I felt awkward.
 Maybe it’s the way I am and maybe that’s why I usually avoid going to public places.
 Though this could be once in a lifetime event for me.
 Who knows what will happen in the future?

 Back to the point.
 Met a guy who was giving free sweets and chocolates.

 At first no one dared to move.
 No one dared to do anything.
 Once I took the candies, I see certain people taking a few candies from him and knowingly the ‘Kiasu‘ culture initiated.
 No one wanted to be left out.

-The night lights were a lot to be awed at.
-Though expected of it.
-Sometimes I don’t know what to take when there’s like so many people around.
+The night lights were a lot to be awed at all the time during Christmas in Singapore.
+Though, this was expected.
+Sometimes I don’t know what to capture with my camera when there’s like so many people around.

 Since I didn’t bring myself a tripod, just have to make do with my steady hands and just look at the crowd.
 Why oh why does it have to be crowded at Orchard Road?
 I still don’t get it.

 Of course, some people are bound to recognize the Takashimaya Shopping Center.
 A famous shopping center in Singapore and Chanel and Louis Vuitton are definitely there.
 A place where most girls seem to like to go no matter poor, rich, etc… (even for those that can’t afford.
 Still don’t understand why).

 As always, when it’s a celebration, there is bound to be crazy people all around.
 I am not against the celebration but I am not in the mood of getting sprayed at too.
 People armed with spray canisters and aerosol foam spray are what I would love to avoid.
 The clock struck 12am and off everyone of these people start spraying people.
 Girls are usually their targets.